Skip to main content

 Director Jordan Peele originally shot an ending where our hero landed in jail for the murder of his girlfriend’s family.
 This was very in line with the movie’s larger thesis on the realities of systemic racism, that a lot of heroes in real life are denied their happy ending specifically because of the way society punishes Black people.
 But Peele decided to reshoot the ending to let him get away, thinking that giving his Black audiences catharsis and validation was a better pay-off than ending with yet another gut punch.
 In his words, “It was very clear that the ending needed to transform into something that gives us a hero, that gives us an escape, gives us a positive feeling when we leave this movie.”

-Again, I haven’t been able to find Poitier’s actual motivations for asking for a more pleasant ending for A Patch of Blue, but we can imagine it may have been something along these lines, carving out a space for Black audiences to experience that moment of reprieve.
+Again, I haven’t been able to find Poitier’s specific motivations for asking for a more pleasant ending for A Patch of Blue, but we can imagine it may have been something along these lines, carving out a space for Black audiences to experience that moment of much-deserved reprieve.

 Anyways, while this film lands on a very happy ending, it does not end with Gordon and Selina as a definitive romantic pair, and there’s a lot to unpack there as well.